Fairfield High School, Widnes: 1981 arson attack

+Redevelopment

 In 1993, the upper school (on the former Boys' school site) was vastly extended and extensively rebuilt at a cost of £2.5 million, during Blacow's headship, and opened in September 1994.
 A 4-classroom building was further added on the lower school grounds (formerly the site of the Girls' school) in 1997.

 In 1998, Keith Bates who replaced Blacow as headteacher introduced a house system that radically change the way the school operated.
 The four new houses were Radcliffe (Blue), Hurst (Yellow), Bancroft (Green) and Lovell (Purple).
 Each house was named after a local person of historical interest and importance to the town.
 Keith Bates would stay with the school until 2003 and was replaced by his deputy head Mr Jeff Hughes.

 From 2004 Fairfield was designated as a specialist college in the performing arts and received extra government funding, including a complete refurbishment of the lower school building into a self-contained performing arts suite.
 It was also widely recognised for its sporting achievements, most notably when in 1999 Michael Owen, Kevin Keegan and Ant & Dec visited the school as part of a football programme.